JuliaGNI/GeometricIntegrators.jl/docs/src/integrators/vprk.md

 \end{aligned}
 ```
 The signs in front of the projections have been chosen in correspondence with the signs of the discrete forces in [MarsdenWest:2001](@cite), Chapter 3.
-With these projections we obtain all of the algorithms introduced in the following sections, except for the midpoint projection, in a similar fashion to the definition of the position-momentum form of the variational integrator \eqref{eq:position-momentum-fibre-derivative-3}, as a map $\Delta \rightarrow \Delta$ which can formally be written as
+With these projections we obtain all of the algorithms introduced in the following sections, except for the midpoint projection, in a similar fashion to the definition of the position-momentum form of the variational integrator \eqref{eq:vi-position-momentum-form}, as a map $\Delta \rightarrow \Delta$ which can formally be written as
 ```math
 \begin{equation}\label{eq:projection-composition-map}
 \Phi_{h} = \big( \pi_{\Delta} \circ \mathbb{P}^{+} \circ \mathbb{F}^{+} L_{d} \big) \circ \big( \pi_{\Delta} \circ \mathbb{P}^{-} \circ \mathbb{F}^{-} L_{d} \big)^{-1} .